A Day in the Life of a Kindleer 2015

 I won’t finish all that before I head for the kitchen, dogs thumping on to the floor and “shaking it out” (I hear the dog tags jingle) to follow me.
 Well, we don’t go to the kitchen first: we all go outside for a bit.
 I start my morning exercise there.
 I do about 45 minutes, twice a day…as the baseline.
 I track that with the free

 We come back in and I feed the dogs.
-I eat a small bag of almonds myself (Trader Joe’s sells these “handful” size bags), then back to finish the exercise.
+I eat a small bag of almonds myself (Trader Joe’s sells these “handful” size bags), a slice of Veggie Go pepper jack cheese, and half a spinach bolani (yes, I’m a creature of habit), then back to finish the exercise.
 I set the Fire up on the entertainment unit and keep reading while I work out.
 That’s not always convenient: I can only really change the pages between reps or sets (I’m doing my own brand of calisthenics, really…I walk with a cane, so I need to come up with things that will work and still burn the calories).

 I’ll run out of CNN before I run out of exercise, usually, so it’s on to my morning